 Existing customers, on the other hand, should not be enticed with discounts too early because they might have made another purchase from your shop anyway.
 Here, it may be a good idea to wait for a few weeks after the purchase before sending relevant offers by letter or newsletter.

 You can place vouchers inside and outside your online shop.
 If you want to place a voucher inside your shop, you may opt for a pop-up window opening up when customers are about to leave your website.
 Another option is a longer-term ad on the homepage, which is more suitable for discounts for specific products.

-Beyond your shop, you may also place vouchers in corresponding portals, the Trusted Shops world, letters and newsletters, or on the review profile.
-You may also publish a voucher to be offered to your customers on the confirmation page at the end of the review process to encourage them to shop again from your website.
+Besides your online shop, you may also place vouchers in corresponding portals, letters, newsletters, or on the review profile.
+You could also post a voucher on the confirmation page at the end of the review process to encourage them to shop at your website again.